kwickramasekara/youtube-offline/README.md

 # YouTube Offline

 Automatic YouTube playlist downloader with periodic sync and web interface.
-Designed to run on Ultraseedbox servers and similar environments.
+Designed to run on remote servers and similar environments.

 ## Features

-- **Automatic Playlist Sync**: Periodically checks playlists for new videos (configurable interval, default 6 hours)
+- **Automatic Playlist Sync**: Periodically checks playlists for new videos to download and deletes removed videos
 - **Highest Quality Downloads**: Downloads best available quality using yt-dlp
-- **Plex-Compatible Format**: Automatically converts videos to MP4 (H.264/AAC) for universal compatibility and direct play
+- **Mediaserver Compatible Format**: Automatically converts videos to MP4 (H.264/AAC) for universal compatibility and direct play
 - **Chapter Support**: Embeds YouTube chapter markers into downloaded videos for Plex and Infuse
 - **SponsorBlock Integration**: Automatically removes sponsor segments, interaction reminders, and self-promotion from videos
 - **Metadata Embedding**: Includes video title, description, and other metadata in the downloaded files